 In examining links between gender, media, and modernity, this course offers examples of media representations of women's identity.
 Students will not simply analyze media representations of women, but learn to contextualize and critically examine them within a broader framework of the characteristics of contemporary culture in specific regions.
 This course will "cross borders" of disciplines, methods, and approaches, and intervene in current debates in the fields of cultural anthropology, media and cultural studies, global/local, Eurocentrism and multiculturalism.
+[Cross-listed with COMM 249].

-Health, Medicine and Curing
+SBSA 255 Health, Medicine, and Curing

 Analyzes the socio-cultural factors and the global forces that compose health, medicine, and curing.
 Critically explores health care consequences of inequality and the connection between power and medical knowledge particularly in Western bio-medicine.
-The topic covers how different people socially construct and manage well-being and illness, and examines the role of healers (e.g. physicians, shamans, and mid-wives) in cultural context.
+The topic covers how different people socially construct and manage wellbeing and illness, and examines the role of healers (e.g. physicians, shamans, and mid-wives) in cultural context.